All Episodes

 You want to talk about an out-of-the-mainstream judge.

-It's Stephen Reinhardt.
+It's Stephen Reinhart.

-No history of parental control for what kids read or are exposed to.
+No history of parental control for what kids read or are exposed to?

 The whole history of American education is defined by parents controlling what their kids read and learn.